About Water Security

 Water security means water is effectively and holistically managed to support human well-being, socio-economic development and the environment, with an emphasis on ensuring equitable access to safe water and sanitation for the very poor, the vulnerable and disaster-affected populations.

-In 2018, the United Nations estimated that roughly 3.6 billion people live in areas vulnerable to water scarcity and that number could reach 5.7 billion in 2050.
+The United Nations estimates that roughly 3.6 billion people live in areas vulnerable to water scarcity and that number could reach 5.7 billion in 2050.
 Climate change, over-extraction of water from aquifers, and contamination of surface and groundwater all threaten ecosystems and freshwater availability.
 In nearly every part of the world, water is being polluted at a scale that threatens human health and economic development—for ourselves and for future generations.
 The ramifications of water resource loss are staggering.

 Ensuring that all communities live in a water-secure world is foundational to humanitarian and development programs at Catholic Relief Services.
 Our strategic vision for 2030 centers on water security by asserting that water security is a human right, inalienably tied to our health, dignity and socio-economic development.
 As Pope Francis noted at the Pontifical Academy of Sciences in February 2018, “The right to water is essential for the survival of persons and decisive for the future of humanity.”